Inflation: How to have a wedding while keeping costs down

 Family, friends and fish finger sandwiches are the only things Laura Prosser and her partner Martyn need for their perfect wedding.

-Weddings are expensive and, with rising prices driving up costs, they were determined to stick to their £5,000 budget.
+Weddings are expensive and, with soaring prices, they were determined to stick to their £5,000 budget.

 Laura and Martyn are not alone in trying to manage the costs of their big day.